 For the bulk of educational history, the standard lesson model was simple – listen to a lecture, take notes, complete homework, and study.
 Boldly, SCALE-UP has done away with this tired way of doing things and has flipped lessons on their heads.

-Known as flipped learning, this aspect of SCALE-UP moves the content delivery portion of a class to an outside-the-classroom expectation, while study and application-based activities and discussions are brought in-class and take up the bulk of class time.
+Known as flipped classroom, this aspect of SCALE-UP moves the content delivery portion of a class to an outside-the-classroom expectation, while study and application-based activities and discussions are brought in-class and take up the bulk of class time.
 Flipped learning, indeed.

 More than anything else, SCALE-UP is defined by its student-centered focus.
 Lessons, assignments, and group compositions are not simply cookie-cutter, one-size-fits-all arrangements that professors can utilize on repeat, semester after semester.